csoneson/ARMOR/README.md

 ##### Input files

 - Put the gzipped fastq files in the `FASTQ` directory.
 The `Snakefile` assumes that these files are named according to the pattern `<sample-name>.fastq.gz` (or `<sample-name>_R1.fastq.gz` and `<sample-name>_R2.fastq.gz` for paired-end data), if this is not the case you need to rename the files or modify the `Snakefile` accordingly.
 -  Create a tab-separated metadata text file.
 This file should have at least two columns: one named `ID`, which contains all the values of `<sample-name>` from the fastq files, and one named `type` which is either SE or PE depending on whether the samples were obtained with a single-end or paired-end protocol.
 In addition, any number of columns can be included and used later in the analysis.
+All variables required for the differential expression analysis should be included as columns in the metadata text file.

 ##### Include paths to input files in `config.yaml`